inktrap/patty/README.md

 # Bugs

+ - use firefox version check so a recent version is used (45 is not working)
- - :tada:
+ - <s> none :tada: </s>

 # ToDo

+ - signing and mozilla/chrome addon account
+ - FEATURE: write import and export to json feature. prepare json files (trump, cyber, cloud)
  - be proud & happy!!! first addon :) yay <3 :tada: :clap: :smile:

+# Maybe

  - styling?
  - test with safari and opera?
- - maybe write profiles, like trump, sanders, cyber, cloud, … (load them from json?)

 # Done